ikjordan/picozx81/README.md

 + The board can be back powered by some TVs.
 This can cause the board to not start correctly.
 If this happens either connect the power before attaching the HDMI cable, or press the reset button on the board
 ### PicoMiteVGA
 + The PicoMiteVGA board has a PS/2 keyboard socket.
 Currently this is not supported, a USB keyboard must be used
-+ PicomiteVGA only supports 1 level of Red and Blue, so it cannot display the full range of colours that Chroma can generate
++ PicoMiteVGA only supports 1 level of Red and Blue, so it cannot display the full range of colours that Chroma can generate
 + Some versions of the PicoMiteVGA board have a jumper to select between RGB and GRN mode.
 Select RGB mode
 ### PICOZX
 + PICOZX has a bank of 4 extra keys below the SD Card.
 These act as function keys. `Menu` maps to `F1`, `Reload` to `F2` etc. If shift is pressed 4 is added to the function number. e.g. `shift` + `Menu` gives `F5` (and so displays the keyboard)